 I'm a little bit of a skeptic when it comes to life coaches in general.
-I've been mentoring people for nearly twenty years and have done some life coaching myself, but many of the life coaches I've met are…well…let's just say they're not quite all they're hyped up to be.
-That's why when I was invited to take and review a life-coaching certification course earlier this year, I had my reservations.
+I've been mentoring people for nearly twenty years and have done some life coaching myself, but many of the life coaches I've met are…well…let's say they're not quite all they are hyped up to be.
+That's why when I decided to take and review Kain Ramsay's life-coaching certification course earlier this year, I had my reservations.

 Life Coaching Certification Course Review: A Pleasant Surprise

-I was very pleasantly surprised to find that I really enjoyed Kain Ramsay's Life Coaching Certification Program and got some great material out of it.
-In addition, I liked Ramsay's workbook, Balance, so much that I edited it a little (with permission) and have used it to do initial consultations with my own clients.
-You can pick up a copy of that workbook by clicking here, or Ramsay's version also comes included with the course.
+I was pleasantly surprised to find that I enjoyed Kain Ramsay's Life Coaching Certification Program and got some great material out of it.
+Ramsay's workbook, Balance, was good enough that I edited it a little (with permission) and started using it to do initial consultations with my clients.

 I was a little taken off guard by just how much information was in this course, especially given the reasonable pricing.
-The description promised 19.5 hours of video, but it took me more than three months to get through all of the material.
-Granted I was going through the course while working full time and raising 5 kids, but this went way above and beyond what I was expecting.
+The description promised 19.5 hours of video, but it took me more than three months to get through all the material.
+Granted, I was going through the material while working full time and raising five kids, but this went way above and beyond what I was expecting.

-Beginning or Advanced Life Coaches Will Benefit From This Course
+Beginning or Advanced Life Coaches Will Benefit From Kain Ramsay's Course

-Far from a simple seminar on goal setting, this was a course in human psychology.
-Core values, learning styles, workbooks, frameworks, understanding human behavior, communication skills, and yes, goal setting, this course covered almost everything I've come across in my own practice and then some.
+Far from a simple seminar on goal setting, Kain Ramsay provides a course in human psychology.
+Core values, workbooks, frameworks, understanding human behavior, communication skills, and yes, goal setting; this course covered almost everything I've come across in my practice and then some.
 Ramsay's style is easy to follow, and he constantly adds material to the course to answer questions from students.

-Ramsay does get a little repetitive at times which is to be expected in a course that could take months to complete, but I didn't feel like he was overly repetitive.
+Ramsay does get a little repetitive at times, which I expected in a course like this, but I didn't feel like he was overly repetitive.
 He does a great job setting the foundation which should help new life coaches.
-For experienced coaches, he also dives into advanced topics which should help even advanced coaches.
+For experienced coaches, he also dives into advanced topics, which I liked.

 New Life-Coaching Tools To Put In Your Toolbox

-As Ramsay would say, good life coaches like good carpenters collect a lot of tools over the years, and then pull them out when they need them.
-This is one course that will fill your toolbox with lots of good insights and workbooks if you're a life coach or considering becoming one.
-Ramsay also has a great online community you can join as well to learn more from other coaches, that alone is worth every penny in my opinion.
+As Ramsay would say, good coaches are like good carpenters.
+They collect many tools over the years and then pull them out when they need them.
+This course will fill your life coaching toolbox with lots of good insights and workbooks.
+Ramsay also has a great online community you can join to learn more from other coaches; that alone is worth every penny, in my opinion.